-Impacts to wetlands are not anticipated, unless substantive deviations from the preliminary design occur.
+Impacts to wetlands are not anticipated, unless substantive deviations from the preliminary designbase configuration occur.
 If impacts occur as a result of design changes, then the Contractor will be required to conduct permitting and mitigation in accordance with USACE and CDOT protocols.

-Prior to construction, the Contractor shall fence off wetlands to be avoided during construction Activities.
+If there are changes to the Base Configuration, and new wetlands are identified, Prior to construction, the Contractor shall fence off wetlands to be avoided during construction Activities activities prior to construction,.
 Wetland and Waters of the U.S. locations are shown in Book 2, Section 5 Exhibit A. Wetland boundaries determined previously during completion of the Categorical Exclusion shall be used by the Contractor to calculate all impacts associated with the Project unless impacts are proposed outside the 2013 wetland survey area.
-The Contractor shall employ all applicable avoidance and minimization measures, strategies, and BMPs to minimize impacts and protect wetlands and Waters of the U.S. to the greatest extent possible.
+The Contractor shall employ all applicable avoidance and minimization measures, strategies, and BMPscontrol measures to minimize impacts and protect wetlands and Waters of the U.S. to the greatest extent possible.
 The Contractor shall update CDOT throughout the duration of the Work on the calculations of estimated and actual wetland and Waters of the U.S. impacts.
 If at any time estimated impacts are calculated to change, immediate consultation with CDOT shall be initiated.
 Should waterway diversions be required, the Contractor shall submit a Diversion Plan, included as part of the Section 404 Permit Application, to CDOT prior to beginning any construction Activity within the creek(s).
 The Contractor shall be responsible for implementation of permits for any wetland and waterway impacts during construction.